beyimjan/shell-whiz/README.md

 ## Tips

-- If you want to pass an argument that starts with a hyphen, you can use `--` to separate the command from the arguments.
+- To pass an argument beginning with a hyphen, use the `--` delimiter.
+This separates the command and its arguments.
 For example, `sw ask -- emulate ARM kernel on versatilepb architecture -cpu cortex-a8`.
-- You can specify a shell executable by passing the `-s` or `--shell` argument.
+- Specify a shell executable using `-s` or `--shell`.
-- Add `-m gpt-4` or `--model gpt-4` to use the `gpt-4` model instead of the standard `gpt-3.5-turbo` model.
-However, this will cost more and may take longer.
+- To select the `gpt-4` model, include `-m gpt-4` or `--model gpt-4`.
-- Add `--explain-using-gpt-4` to use the `gpt-4` model for the explanatory part.
+- To use the GPT-4 model for explanations, append `--explain-using gpt-4`.
-- Use `-n` or `--dont-explain` to disable automatic explanations.
-You can still request an explanation through the menu when a command is suggested.
+- To disable automatic explanations, include `-n` or `--dont-explain`.
+Manual explanations can still be requested via the menu.
-- Use `--dont-warn` to disable automatic warnings.
+- Use `--dont-warn` to turn off automatic warnings.
-- Pass `-p "..."` or `--preferences "..."` to set preferences for generating commands.
-This is most useful for setting the shell, but can be used to set any other preferences as well, even the language in which the assistant responds.
-By default, this parameter is set to `I use Bash on Linux`.
+- Set specific preferences by adding `-p "..."` or `--preferences "..."`.
+This setting is versatile, useful for choosing a shell environment or other preferences, including the language for assistant responses.
+The default is `I use Bash on Linux`.
-- Add `-q` or `--quiet` to not show the menu and end immediately.
+- Add `-q` or `--quiet` to hide the menu and finish right away.

 The original author of the program usually uses `alias ??='sw ask --dont-warn -n --'` because he has a good understanding of the command line and knows about dangerous commands.
 However, if he doesn't understand the generated command he chooses to explain it using GPT-4 via the menu.